containerbuildsystem/osbs-docs/docs/users.rst

     and will no longer be supported in a future version.
 Please consider using ``tags`` in container.yaml instead)

-These tags are applied to the manifest list or, if multi-platform image builds are not enabled (see :ref:`group_manifests
-<group-manifests>`), to the sole image manifest resulting from the
+These tags are applied to the manifest list or, if multi-platform image builds are not enabled, to the sole image manifest resulting from the build.
-build.

 Override Parent Image
 ----------------------